-At the end of July 2005, PIO identified a growing and critical need for schooling in the slums of Borey Keila located in the center of the Phnom Penh.
-These slums are home to about 10,000 families including hundreds of kids who are too poor to go to school.
-There are no schools located in or near the Borey Keila area.
-Many children of the families didn’t have access to school or education as the parents deemed it too far and expensive to send their kids to classes.
+At the end of July 2005, PIO identified a growing and critical need for schooling in the slums of Borei Keila located in the center of the Phnom Penh.
+These slums are home to thousands of families including hundreds of children who are too poor to go to school.
+There are no schools located in or near the Borei Keila area.
+Many children of the families didn’t have access to school or education as the parents deemed it too far and too expensive to send their children to classes.

 Borei Santhipheap II

 Borei Santipheap II is a newly developed area on the outskirts of the city that is the settlement area for many of the people who lived in the riverside slum in the center of the city.
 The city needed the land for development and relocated the residents to Borei Santipheap II.
 The area is located far from the city center and lacks a proper education facility.
 Furthermore the area is so far from the city center that residents can no longer rely on scavenging for their livelihood.